darrelltzj/github-user-search/README.md

 * ✔️ The search input does the searching as you type (See google search as an example)

+    * Reset when click outside input

 * ✔️ There is animated transition between pages

     * Update react-transition-group to version 2

 * ✔️ The application supports theming and can easily be switched between themes

-    * Refactor theme within components
+    * Refactor theme components to theme

     * ✔️ Enable Env

-    * Refactor Env Method.
-Multiple Env Methods (development, production, etc.)